peterlanoie/shared-sketches/beer-caddy/README.md

 As seen in the sketch, I used a double "leaf" spring design to raise the handle.
 This generally worked, but the wood eventually remembered the position under tension a bit and the handle sat low which ruined the closed appearance.

 ### Bottle bay springs
 The multi-segment leaf springs I tried for pulling the bottle bays back in simply didn't have the necessary deflection over their length.
 I abandoned that approach and used some repurposed steel from the spine of a replaced windshield wiper blade instead.
-This proved satisfactory as a spring to augment the natural return of the bay under its own weight, and certain with the added weight of 3 bottles.
+This proved satisfactory as a spring to augment the natural return of the bay under its own weight, and certainly with the added weight of 3 bottles.

 ## Fastening the top and bottom
 Originally planning to glue the top dado and bottom rabbet joints once finally assembled, I decided instead to use brass screws so that the box was serviceable should it need a tuneup.
 The clocked screw heads added a nice accent to the whole piece.